 Because this is a web-based course, there is obviously no requirement to attend a traditional classroom.
 However, your attendance in the virtual classroom is of utmost importance because this is the mode that you have selected to learn this material.
 I have agreed to ‘attend’ the virtual classroom more often than you, so you must do your part and ‘attend’ on a regular basis.
 By ‘attend’, I mean visit the virtual classroom on a regular basis and engage in a manner indicating you have prepared yourself to learn this material.
 It also includes checking your email two times or more weekly in order to receive timely information about the course, issues that arise and your progress.

-The instructor reserves the ability to offer a one-time project or other instructor selected remedy for a legitimately missed assignment.
+The instructor reserves the right to offer a one-time project or other instructor-selected remedy for a legitimately missed assignment.
 There are no additional extra-credit assignments that will be offered to accommodate casual course absences.

 COLLEGE SYLLABUS STATEMENTS